APMs explanations, limitations, reconciliations

 1. Comparable APMs1

-In discussing the performance of the Group, ‘comparable’ measures are used, which are calculated by deducting from the directly reconcilable IFRS measures the impact of the Group’s restructuring costs, the mark-to-market valuation of the commodity hedging activity, acquisition and integration costs and certain other tax items, which are collectively considered as items impacting comparability, due to their nature.
-More specifically, the following items are considered as items that impact comparability:
+In discussing the performance of the Group, ‘comparable’ measures are used.
+In 2022, the Group updated the definitions of items which are deducted from the directly reconcilable IFRS measures to calculate comparable APMs so as to provide users more relevant information on its financial performance, considering the impact of one-off events in the year as well as reporting by its peer group.
+More specifically, comparable measures are calculated by deducting from the directly reconcilable IFRS measures the impact of the Group’s restructuring costs, the mark-to-market valuation of the commodity hedging activity, the acquisition, integration and divestment-related costs, the Russia-Ukraine conflict impact and certain other tax items, which are collectively considered as items impacting comparability, due to their nature.
+More specifically the following items are considered as items that impact comparability:

 1. Restructuring costs

 Restructuring costs comprise costs arising from significant changes in the way the Group conducts business, such as significant supply chain infrastructure changes, outsourcing of activities and centralisation of processes.
-These costs are included within the income statement line ‘Operating expenses’.
-However, they are excluded from the comparable results so that the users can obtain a better understanding of the Group’s operating and financial performance achieved from underlying activity.
+These costs are included within the income statement line ‘Operating expenses’; however, they are excluded from the comparable results so that the users can obtain a better understanding of the Group’s operating and financial performance achieved from underlying activity.
+Restructuring costs resulting from initiatives driven by the Russia-Ukraine conflict are presented under the ‘Russia-Ukraine conflict impact’ item, to provide users complete information on the financial implications of the conflict.

 2. Commodity hedging

-Acquisition costs comprise costs incurred to effect a business combination such as finder’s, advisory, legal, accounting, valuation and other professional or consulting fees as well as changes in the fair value of contingent consideration recorded in the income statement.
+Acquisition costs comprise costs incurred to effect a business combination such as finder’s fees, advisory, legal, accounting, valuation and other professional or consulting fees as well as changes in the fair value of contingent consideration recognised in the income statement.
+They also include any gain from bargain purchase arising from business combinations, as well as any gain or loss recognised in the income statement from the remeasurement to fair value of previously held interests and the reclassification to the income statement of items of other comprehensive income resulting from step acquisitions.
 Integration costs comprise direct incremental costs necessary for the acquiree to operate within the Group.
-These costs are included within the income statement line ‘Operating expenses’.
-However, to the extent that they relate to business combinations that have completed or are expected to be completed, they are excluded from the comparable results so that users can obtain a better understanding of the Group’s operating and financial performance achieved from underlying activity.
+Divestment-related costs comprise transaction expenses, including advisory, consulting, and other professional fees to effect the disposal of a subsidiary or equity method investment, any impairment losses or write-downs to fair value less costs to sell recognised in the income statement upon classification as held for sale and any relevant disposal gains or losses or reversals of impairment recognised in the income statement upon disposal.
+These costs or gains are included within the income statement line ‘Operating expenses’, however, to the extent that they relate to business combinations or divestments that have been completed or are expected to be completed, they are excluded from the comparable results so that the users can obtain a better understanding of the Group’s operating and financial performance achieved from underlying activity.

-Other tax items represent the tax impact of (a) changes in income tax rates affecting the opening balance of deferred tax arising during the year and (b) certain tax-related matters selected based on their nature.
-Both (a) and (b) are excluded from comparable after-tax results so that users can obtain a better understanding of the Group’s underlying financial performance.
+Other tax items represent the tax impact of (a) changes in income tax rates affecting the opening balance of deferred tax arising during the year and (b) certain tax related matters selected based on their nature.
+Both (a) and (b) are excluded from comparable after-tax results so that the users can obtain a better understanding of the Group’s underlying financial performance.

-1. Comparable APMs refer to comparable cost of goods sold, comparable gross profit, comparable operating expenses, comparable EBIT, comparable EBIT margin, comparable Adjusted EBITDA, comparable tax, comparable net profit and comparable EPS.
+1. Comparable APMs refer to comparable cost of goods sold, comparable gross profit, comparable operating expenses, comparable EBIT, comparable EBIT margin, comparable Adjusted EBITDA, comparable profit before tax, comparable tax, comparable net profit and comparable EPS.

 The Group discloses comparable performance measures to enable users to focus on the underlying performance of the business on a basis which is common to both periods for which these measures are presented.